Transportability without positivity: a synthesis of statistical and simulation modeling: Motivating Problem

 \section{Motivating Problem}

 Consider the following scenario: a clinical colleague approaches us with the goal of increasing STI testing coverage among their patients.
 They wish to offer patients either electronically ordered self-sampling STI test kits (e-STI) or standard walk-in STI testing via text message.
-While the clinic is unable to conduct its own randomized trial comparing these approaches, our colleague has access to data from a randomized trial comparing these strategies at a different clinic.
-They also have a data set containing key demographic variables of patients from their clinic.
+While the clinic is unable to conduct a trial comparing testing modalities, our colleague has access to data from a randomized trial comparing these strategies at a different clinic and data on key demographics of their clinic's patients.

 Let $A_i$ indicate the STI testing information presented via text message to patient $i$, with $A_i=1$ being e-STI and $A_i=0$ being walk-in STI testing.
-Let $Y_i^a$ indicate the (binary) potential outcome of STI testing uptake under the STI testing option $a\in\{0,1\}$, and $Y_i$ be the observed outcome.
-Additionally, $V_i$ indicate age (in years) and $W_i$ indicates gender (male, female) of patient $i$.
-Say these covariates were determined to be important factors related to uptake of testing based on substantive knowledge and differed between the clinic and trial populations.
-Finally, $R_i$ indicates whether patient $i$ was in the clinic data ($R_i=1$) or the randomized trial data ($R_i=2$).
+Let $Y_i^a$ indicate the potential outcome of STI testing uptake under the STI testing option $a$ in the following 6-weeks, and $Y_i$ be the observed outcome.
+Additionally, let $V_i$ indicate age (years) and $W_i$ indicate gender (male, female).
+Finally, $S_i$ indicates whether patient $i$ was in the clinic data ($S_i=1$) or the randomized trial data ($S_i=0$).
 For inference, we proceed under a population model, where data are considered to be a random sample of a much larger population \cite{lehmann_elements_2004}.

-Our colleague's question is: what is the difference in the probability of having an STI test by 6 weeks for e-STI versus walk-in STI testing being offered among their clinic patients?
+Our colleague's question is: what is the difference in the probability of having an STI test by 6-weeks for e-STI versus walk-in STI testing among their clinic patients?
 This parameter can be written as

-with the observed clinic and trial data consisting of $(V_i, W_i, R_i=1)$ and $(Y_i, A_i, V_i, W_i, R_i=2)$, respectively.
+with the observed clinic and trial data consisting of $(V_i, W_i, S_i=1)$ and $(Y_i, A_i, V_i, W_i, S_i=0)$, respectively.